xarray-contrib/xarray-indexes/docs/builtin/pdindex.md

 ds.assign_coords(u=[10, 20])
 ```

-To skip the creation of those default indexes, you need to explicitly create a
+To skip the creation of those default indexes, we need to explicitly create a
 new {py:class}`xarray.Coordinates` object and pass `indexes={}` (empty
 dictionary).